Wednesday, December 20, 2017

 has been reached if the variance is constant with time.
 In the early

-stages of the chain the variance changes, indicating the the
+stages of the chain the variance changes, indicating that the

 convergence has not been reached.